How Public Power is Quietly Driving Energy Innovation

 Together, these public power providers are operating at the cutting edge by investing in community solar and other distributed generation projects.
 In doing so, they’re both demonstrating, and benefiting from, the prioritization of their customers and the exploration of opportunities to generate long-term value in the communities they serve.

 While this recent leadership has proven incredibly effective, it isn’t new.
-In fact, it’s just the latest example of the longstanding position public power has held at the forefront of energy innovation.
+In fact, it’s just the latest example of the longstanding position public power has held at the forefront of renewable energy innovation.

 In 1936, the U.S. Congress passed the Rural Electrification Act as part of FDR’s New Deal, which established local electric distribution networks in rural and underserved communities throughout the country.
 These networks were transformative, (literally) electrifying and modernizing entire regions of our country.
 A metaphoric lightbulb had been lit … and the idea spread fast.